310mc/https-310mc.github.io-tl/source/_posts/scout/buddy.md

 {% bubble Shinobu %}
 Ungh~ Yes, I’m bad with phone calls.

-Even if I had exchanged numbers with someone, I keep stressing over whether it’s okay to casually call them or not… Most times, I just do not do it in the end.
+Even if I had exchanged numbers with someone, I keep stressing over whether it’s alright to casually call them or not… Most times, I just do not do it in the end.
 {% endbubble %}

 {% bubble Midori %}